open-learning-exchange/open-learning-exchange.github.io/pages/nation.md

 First, click the "Update Available" button and it will reload your homepage with a successful update message.
 An update refers to a new software update which improves the software.
 Next, click on "Publications" and sync the publications.
 Publications add new resources or courses to your library.
 Last, repeat the process of sending an activities sync to the nation.

-**NOTE**: If there is an "internet connection" error when click the "Update Available" button, change your browser to Firefox or Chrome.
+**NOTE**: If there is an "internet connection" error when you click the "Update Available" button, change your browser to Firefox or Chrome.

 ## Useful Links